-Recommended subjects
+Recommended subjects for all degree programmes

-For all, English at B (Higher, HL) or English or another literary subject at B (AS).
+English at B (Higher, HL) and Mathematics or Science Nat 5 at B; English or a literary subject at B (AS).

 For Law with Languages, Higher at B or A-L at C in the appropriate language.